What is Business Intelligence Automation?

 - Every single bot you create is a new software application

-- The whole concept of intelligent automation is the combination of many intelligent technologies
+- The whole concept of intelligent automation is the combination of intelligent technologies

 Bots and other software applications will also contain network login credentials.
 Exposing an admin-level password would pretty much spell disaster.

-Because you will be adding new software to your automation toolset, careful attention needs to be paid to where all extracted (even temporary!) data is stored and processed.
+Because you will be adding new software to your automation toolset, careful attention must be paid to where all extracted (even temporary!) data is stored and processed.

 If you are using an intelligent document processing tool to extract data from an insurance claim that will be "picked up" by automation - you must ensure it is secured along the way.

 When you bring multiple technologies together into your business intelligence automation ecosystem, you must include information security in your planning.

 Risk # 4 - All Your Efforts and Money Wasted